AurelieAM/OpenRainGarden/README.md

 ### Key Points
 - Simple registration process for rainwater runoff solutions.
 This application supports the following solutions: rain gardens, rain barrels and permeable pavers.
 - Image upload support for solution registration.
+- Gallery and Map functions to display all the solutions registered with the site.
 - Editable index page content for site administrator.

 ### Usage